By BERTIN LEFKOVIC

 It is hard to imagine either Lisa Mandelblatt or Linda Weber exciting progressives since neither bothered to run for Congress as progressives, but beggars cannot be choosers.
 Most of the people who voted for McCormick did so because she was not Menendez.
 The fact that she was reading from the Bernie Sanders playbook, even as ineloquently as she did, probably helped but the hundreds of thousands of dollars that Mandelblatt and Weber would have brought to the table, which could have been as much as a million dollars for a Senate race, would have probably helped even more.

 If there is an FEC report that everybody should be looking forward to seeing with baited breath, it is the one filed by Goutam Jois.
-The strongest argument that Jois was able to make for himself as a congressional candidate in CD7 is the money that he raised/lent his campaign.
-What is unclear is how much of that money was actually spent.
-I would not be surprised if he raised enough to pay the loan back to himself and actually spent far less than Peter Jacob did.
+The strongest argument that Jois was able to make for himself as a congressional candidate in CD7 is the nearly $300,000 that he was able to raise, which included a $100,000 loan.

-The goal of his campaign was never to win the nomination in CD7, but simply to make it as difficult as possible for Peter Jacob.
-He will eventually be rewarded for his efforts by the Democratic establishment with an Assembly run in 2019 or another congressional run in 2020 if Malinowski doesn’t defeat Lance this year.
+In my humble opinion, the goal of his campaign was never to win the CD7nomination, but simply to pull as many votes as possible from Peter Jacob.
+I believe that he will eventually be rewarded for his efforts by the Democratic establishment with an Assembly run in 2019 or another congressional run in 2020 if Malinowski doesn’t defeat Lance this year.

 TIER FIVE: SCRAPING THE BOTTOM OF THE BARREL